PFL reimagines MMA, reveals full 2018 roster & schedule, $10 million in prize money

 The Professional Fighters League (PFL) presents MMA in a season format, in which fighters compete in regular-season match-ups, win-and-advance playoffs, and season-ending championship fights.
-The PFL 2018 Season has 72 fighters in six weight-classes, fully detailed below the promo.
+The PFL 2018 Season has 72 fighters in six weight-classes, fully detailed in the below promo.

 The regular season is broadcast on Thursday nights in June, July, and August.
 The top eight in each weight-class face-off in single elimination playoff fights on Saturday nights in October.
 Then the PFL season concludes December 31 with six championship bouts back-to-back with a $10 million prize pool.